zeemkr/ncpen/cran-comments.md

 ## Resubmission
 This is a resubmission.
+We appreciate your helpful comments.
 In this submission, we have addressed comments on our initial submission.

 * Description filed in DESCRIPTION file includes more elaborated description about the package:
-     * What the noncovex penalty is.
-     * What the ncpen package does.
+     * What this package does and what noncovex penalties are implemented.
      * References.

 * File LICENSE is omitted and "cph" roles are added to Authors@R filed.